-Lime mortar consists of lime and aggregate such as sand, blended with water.
+Lime mortar is made of lime and an aggregate such as sand, which is mixed with water, Ancient Indians first used lime mortar for plaster temples.

 These qualities lead to initial deterioration of soft and old bricks, usually low temperature fired, lime mortars are recommended to be used.